-House Bill 1900 (86th Legislature) requires that TWIA's purchase of reinsurance above its minimum required funding level (1 in 100 probable maximum loss) must be paid for by an assessment on member insurers of the Association.
+The Association is prohibited by statute from paying policyholder excess losses from a catastrophe year with premium and other revenue in subsequent years.
+Texas Insurance Code Chapter 2210 also requires that the cost of any reinsurance purchased above the minimum required funding level (1 in 100 probable maximum loss) be reimbursed by an assessment on member insurers of the Association.

-2020 Hurricane Season Funding
+2021 Hurricane Season Funding

-TWIA's 2020 reinsurance program, effective June 1, 2020 to May 31, 2021, provides \$4.2 billion in total aggregate funding sources, an amount which meets the statutory minimum funding requirement.
-TWIA's funding sources includes the purchase of reinsurance, relying on a combination of traditional reinsurance contracts and privately placed catastrophe bonds.
+TWIA's 2021 reinsurance program, effective June 1, 2021 to May 31, 2022, provides \$4.03 billion in total aggregate funding sources, an amount which meets the statutory minimum funding requirement.
+TWIA's funding sources includes the purchase of reinsurance, relying on a combination of traditional reinsurance contracts and catastrophe bonds.
 The traditional reinsurance program provides coverage on an aggregate basis, meaning multiple hurricane events would be covered under the same reinsurance program.

-The 2020 reinsurance program includes:
+The 2021 reinsurance program includes:

-- \$400 million in newly-issued three-year catastrophe bonds (Series 2020), in addition to \$600 million in existing three year catastrophe bonds (Series 2018-1 and Series 2019-1). - \$1.1 billion in traditional reinsurance with a one-year term. - All reinsurance contracts and catastrophe bonds provide pro-rata coverage for \$2.1 billion in excess of \$2.1 billion within the funding stack.
+- \$500 million in newly-issued three-year catastrophe bonds (Series 2021-1) - \$600 million in existing three-year catastrophe bonds (Series 2019-1 and Series 2020-1) - \$830 million of traditional reinsurance with a one-year term

-TWIA's funding for the 2020 hurricane season is illustrated by the chart below and followed by a historical comparison of funding levels since 2008.
+TWIA's funding for the 2021 hurricane season is illustrated by the chart below and followed by a historical comparison of funding levels since 2008.